ni/measurement-plugin-converter-python/README.md

 For update command,

-- The Measurement UI file that is created in the File Explorer will be invalid and hence it has to be created from Measurement Plug-In UI Editor.
+- The selected Measurement UI file should have been created using the Measurement Plug-In UI Editor.
-- Atleast one control/indicator should be present.
+- Atleast one control/indicator should be present in it.

 #### Limitations